microsoft/AirSim-NeurIPS2019-Drone-Racing/README.md

 - UI Menu
 	- Press `F10` to toggle the level menu
 	- Click your desired level.
 (Note: the UI lists all the pakfiles in the `AirSim/AirSimExe/Content/Paks` directory.
 Ensure you downloaded the pakfile, if you are not able to see a particular environment)

+## Submitting Results to the Leaderboards
+You can find our leaderboard [here](https://microsoft.github.io/AirSim-NeurIPS2019-Drone-Racing/leaderboard.html)
+- To submit your results to the leaderboard:
+    - Navigate to the [submission site](https://microsoft.github.io/AirSim-NeurIPS2019-Drone-Racing/upload.html), enter your team name in the proper field, and upload as many or as few race logs as you'd like.
+You can find race logs inside of `AirSimExe/Saved/Logs/RaceLogs` in your downloaded binary folder.
+The leaderboard will publish the results of a drone that is either titled `team_name` - the name of your team - or `drone_1`.
+While it is not mandatory to submit a report of your race algorithm during the validation round, your report will not be made public if you choose to do so.
+In the near future, a team ID will be emailed to each team, at which time it will become mandatory to enter your team ID along with the rest of your submission.
+For now, feel free to leave that field blank.
+    - The leaderboard is updated once per day at 21:00 Pacific Time.
+If you do not see your results after 24 hours, please email us at neuripsdronecontestinfo@gmail.com with your team name and submitted log files.
+    - This round of submissions is for **validation** and **performance comparison** with other teams only.
+Submissions at this time will not be used to determine which teams qualify for the live event.

 ## Baselines
  - Plan and move on minimum jerk trajectory using gate ground truth poses:
     - Generate an AirSim settings.json file